Michal-Budzynski/Restaurant_reviews_classifier/README.md

   - Kernel Support Vector Machine (Kernel SVM)
   - K-nearest neighbours
 - **Confusion Matrix**
-- **Accuracy score, Type I error, precision score, ROC curve and AUC**
+- **Accuracy score, Type I error, Precision score, ROC curve and AUC**

 ## Dataset
 The dataset used in this project consists of restaurant reviews labeled as positive (1) or negative(0).
 The reviews are preprocessed to remove noise and convert text into a format suitable for machine learning models.